Trading Glass

 Definitions

-• Could my stop be tighter without increasing stopouts?
+• Could my stop be tighter without increasing my real stop-out rate on winning setups?

 How to Use MAE

-Goal: Set a stop just outside your typical MAE
+Goal: set a stop just outside the MAE distribution of your winners

-Tighter stops = higher R:R = more scaling potential over time
+Tighter stops with the same stop-out rate = higher R:R = more compounding capacity over a 100-trade sample.

 How to Use MFE

-Goal: Use MFE to identify when you're exiting too early
+Goal: use MFE to identify when you are exiting too early

-• Let price push into 2.0R+ areas before managing
+• Let price push into 2.0R+ zones before active management.

 Example: BTC Journal Snippet